aumentovaneza/productsapi/README.md

 - We can pass a user id to the endpoints for getting products or getting user data instead of just checking the currently logged in user id so that the endpoints can be flexible and reusable with other features in the future.
 - We can create more Resource to organize the response data.
 - Instead of creating a new login function, we can use the Laravel Passport's  `oauth\token` endpoint to generate login token for the user.
 - We can add the necessary unit tests for the functions created or use Laravel Dusk if there is already a UI connected to this backend.
+(I was not able to due to lack of time)
 - We can implement **Softdeletes** to models where this is necessary.
 - We can add statuses to the user and product tables to determine which data are active.